 Tell us about your early days in music.

 I’m a little unsure on the timeline.
-I remember singing at jam sessions around DC, only to be told by Lawrence Wheatley (jazz pianist and mentor) at the One Step Down Club (was Washington’s oldest jazz club) still serving great jazz that I needed lessons!
+I remember singing at jam sessions around DC, only to be told by Lawrence Wheatley (jazz pianist and mentor) at the One Step Down Club (Washington’s oldest jazz club) that I needed lessons!
 And he was right.

 I took vocal lessons from Glenn Turner, the pianist at that time for American soul and jazz poet musician, and author, Gil Scott Heron, which is a huge deal.
 Glenn was a family friend and he recorded all of our lessons, which was my introduction to recording.
 So in that sense I was recording very early on.